Our Services

 Even when you suspect an esophageal spasm, it's safer to rule out a heart attack first.

-If you're experiencing chest pain or difficulty swallowing and want to better understand whether your symptoms could be related to Esophageal Spasm (Including Achalasia And Jackhammer Esophagus), Ubie's free AI-powered symptom checker can provide personalized insights in just a few minutes to help guide your conversation with a healthcare provider.
+If you're experiencing chest pain or difficulty swallowing and want to better understand what might be causing your symptoms, try Ubie's free AI-powered symptom checker to get personalized insights in just a few minutes and help guide your conversation with a healthcare provider.

 Distinguishing esophageal spasm from a heart attack relies on careful history-taking, physical exam, and targeted testing (ECG, blood work, imaging, and manometry).
 While esophageal spasms can be painful and alarming, they are typically treatable with medications and lifestyle adjustments.
 However, any chest pain that could be life threatening or serious warrants immediate medical attention.
 Always speak to a doctor about your symptoms to ensure you receive the correct diagnosis and care.